Swimsuit: 20th century

 The 1907 Sydney bathing costume protests were carried out in Australia after an ordinance was proposed that would have required males to wear a skirt-like tunic.
 In 1935, a similar ordinance was proposed, requiring males to wear the Spooner bathing costume instead of the 'disgraceful' swim trunks.

 In 1907, the swimmer Annette Kellerman from Australia visited the United States as an "underwater ballerina", a version of synchronized swimming involving diving into glass tanks.
 She was arrested for indecent exposure because her swimsuit showed arms, legs and the neck.
 Kellerman changed the suit to have long arms and legs and a collar, still keeping the close fit that revealed the shapes underneath.
 She later starred in several movies, including one about her life.
 She marketed a line of bathing suits and her style of one-piece suits came to be known as "the Annette Kellerman".
 The Annette Kellerman was considered the most offensive style of swimsuit in the 1920s and became the focus of censorship efforts.

 Despite opposition from some groups, the form-fitting style proved popular.
 It was not long before swimwear started to shrink further.
 At first arms were exposed and then legs up to mid-thigh.
 Necklines receded from around the neck down to around the top of the bosom.
 The development of new fabrics allowed for new varieties of more comfortable and practical swimwear.

 Due to the figure-hugging nature of these garments, glamour photography since the 1940s and 1950s has often featured people wearing swimsuits.
 This type of glamour photography eventually evolved into swimsuit photography exemplified by the annual Sports Illustrated Swimsuit Issue.
 Beauty contests also required contestants to wear form-fitting swimsuits.

-The first bikinis appeared just after World War II.
-Early examples were not very different from the women's two pieces common since the 1920s, except that they had a gap below the breast line allowing for a section of bare midriff.
-They were named after Bikini Atoll, the site of several nuclear weapons tests, for their supposed explosive effect on the viewer.